Texas City, Texas: Texas City Dike

-Texas City is home to the Texas City Dike, a man-made breakwater built of tumbled granite blocks in the 1930s, that was originally designed to protect the lower Houston Ship Channel from silting.
-The dike, famous among locals as being "the world's longest man-made fishing pier", extends roughly 5.2 mi to the southeast into the mouth of Galveston Bay.
+Texas City is home to the Texas City Dike, a man-made breakwater built of tumbled granite blocks in the 1930s to protect the lower Houston Ship Channel from silting.
+The dike, famous among locals as "the world's longest man-made fishing pier", extends roughly 5.2 mi southeast into Galveston Bay.

 World War II impact

 Prosperity and industrial expansion returned as the United States became more involved in World War II.
 Enemy submarines had almost completely stopped the shipment of petroleum products to friendly countries from the Middle East, South America, and Southeast Asia.
 Texas City refineries and chemical plants worked around the clock at full capacity to supply the war effort.
-Realizing that all of the world's tin smelters could no longer supply the US demand, Jesse H. Jones, head of the Defense Plant Corporation, decided to build the Texas City tin smelter.
+Realizing that all the world's tin smelters could no longer supply the US demand, Defense Plant Corporation head Jesse H. Jones built the Texas City tin smelter.
 The government also funded construction of a petrochemical plant to make styrene monomer, a vital raw material for synthetic rubber.
 Monsanto Chemical Company contracted to operate the facility, which became the nucleus of an even larger petrochemical complex after the war.
 By 1950, the local population had reached 16,620.